williehwc/mass-email/README.md

 # Mass Email
 A script for sending mass emails over SMTP using [sendEmail](http://caspian.dotconf.net/menu/Software/SendEmail/).
-Tested on Ubuntu 14.04.
+Tested on Ubuntu 14.04 and macOS Sierra.

 ## How to use
-Clone this repo, then run `sudo apt-get install sendemail` to install [sendEmail](http://caspian.dotconf.net/menu/Software/SendEmail/).
+Clone this repo, then run `sudo apt-get install sendemail` on Ubuntu or `brew install sendemail` on macOS* to install [sendEmail](http://caspian.dotconf.net/menu/Software/SendEmail/).

+*To install Homebrew on macOS, please refer to the instructions at [brew.sh](https://brew.sh).

 Next, modify the `config.json` file as follows: